dguest/GAIA/README.md

-JetTaggerCB
+GAIA -- Generalized Algorithm for Identification Architectures
 ===========

-A multi-class, generic Neural Network Package for Jet ID's.
+A multi-class, generic Neural Network Package for Jet ID's at the ATLAS detector.

 ###Thin-Client installation